orbeon/orbeon-forms-doc/Form-Runner-~-Services.md

 - `instance` input: contains the XML data posted to the service URL
 - `data` output: XML data produced by the service

-The following is an example service implementation in XPL with just echoes the incoming data:
+The following example XPL just echoes the incoming data:

 ```xml
 <p:config